transcending1/Review/admin/subpage/modules/module_doc/Optics Clustering.md

 ### 4.xi
-+ Description

-Determines the minimum steepness on the reachability plot that constitutes a cluster boundary.
-For example, an upwards point in the reachability plot is defined by the ratio from one point to its successor being at most 1-xi.
-Used only when ``cluster_method='xi'``.
+"Determines the minimum steepness on the reachability plot that\n        constitutes a cluster boundary.
+For example, an upwards point in the\n        reachability plot is defined by the ratio from one point to its\n        successor being at most 1-xi.
+Used only when ``cluster_method='xi'``."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |